fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 |229| [How to check installed extensions in CLI and web for PHP?](#How-to-check-installed-extensions-in-CLI-and-web-for-PHP) |
 |230| [How to create multiple where clause in eloquent?](#How-to-create-multiple-where-clause-in-eloquent) |
 |231| [What is the difference between where and having?](#what-is-the-difference-between-where-and-having) |
+Name aggregates methods of query builder
+How will you register service provider

 1. ### What is Routing?